thoughtspot/tse-step-by-step/lesson-06-embed-liveboard/README-06.md

 ## Test the liveboard embed

 The last step is to test the embedded liveboard.
-Simply refresh the application (with cache disabled), then click the `Liveboard` link and you should get something like the following:
+Simply refresh the application (with cache disabled), then click the `Liveboard` link, and you should get something like the following:

 ![Liveboard embed results](images/liveboard-embed-results.png)